The Edible Flower Garden

 It was during the last days of summer after we had harvested the last of the food bank vegetable bed produce that I noticed how much the nasturtiums had spread throughout one of the beds.
 It was just such an awesome mix of orange, yellow, and red colors that totally demanded my attention.
 At first, I thought someone had planted them, but I think they were just volunteer plants that now had room to grow and show their beauty one more time before summer was over.

 It was this spectacle of beauty that inspired me to become interested in edible flowers.
 Until then I had only thought of nasturtiums as edible, and I had completely forgotten that I had already knew many other edible flowers such as chive blossoms, chamomile flowers, even dandelion blossoms, and leaves.
-Now with spring just around the corner I decided to approach my growing edible flower interest in earnest, and I started some research which I am going to share with you.
+In the spring, I decided to approach my growing edible flower interest in earnest, and I started some research which I am going to share with you.

 Before starting an edible flower garden, it is of utmost importance to know what you are doing.
 Not all flowers are edible, not all parts of edible flowers should be consumed, and if in doubt just don’t eat it.
 Some flowers have petals that are edible, but they also produce berries which are poisonous.
 Be sure to always double-check and be safe.
 There are plenty of resources online such as edible flower encyclopedias, edible flower charts, and other pertinent information which will be listed at the end of this article.
 It is best to grow your own edible flower garden in order to be sure that whatever you eat is truly edible, not sprayed with pesticides, not from the side of the road, and grown under conditions that you create and control.
 Starting in your own backyard to check out what edible flowers you already have in place can be a wonderful experience.